History of syphilis: Origin

-Debate over European origins
+Historical debate over European origins

 The deadliest of the four diseases that constitute treponematosis is syphilis, a sexually transmitted disease of adults.
 The others are bejel, yaws, and pinta, endemic childhood diseases that are usually not fatal, if still unpleasant and disfiguring.
 Throughout human history, confusion has reigned about the presence of syphilis in various populations around the world.
 It was often confused not only with the other treponematoses, but also with completely different diseases that produced similar symptoms.
 These included leprosy (Hansen's disease), elephantiasis, and scabies, among many others.
 For this reason syphilis came to be called "the great imitator", and in many places for long stretches of time it did not even have its own name.
 As a result of the difficulty of identifying syphilis in any given population, historians and paleopathologists have engaged in a long debate over its origins in Europe, where it famously ravaged the population in the late fifteenth and early sixteenth centuries.
 Two primary hypotheses emerged.
 One proposed that syphilis was carried to Europe from the Americas by the men who sailed with Christopher Columbus as a byproduct of the Columbian exchange.
 The other held that it previously existed in Europe but went unrecognized.
 These are referred to as the "Columbian" and "pre-Columbian" hypotheses.

-There is no doubt that treponematosis existed in the Americas long before contact with the Europe and Afro-Eurasia.
+There is no doubt that treponematosis existed in the Americas long before contact with Europe and Afro-Eurasia.
 For decades scholars of North and South American prehistory have agreed that the evidence from bones and teeth is clear.
-The situation in the Old World has been murkier, with fewer specimens clearly pointing to treponematosis rather than some other disease.
-Added to this conundrum, there was no documentary record on syphilis, a particularly horrible disease that should have elicited commentary in a highly literate society like medieval Europe.
+Genomic evidence places the time of origin for syphilis in the New World at about 9,000 years ago.
+The situation in the Old World had been murkier, with fewer specimens clearly pointing to treponematosis rather than some other disease.
+Added to this conundrum, there was no documentary record on syphilis, a particularly horrible disease that should have elicited commentary from priests, scholars, and/or kings in medieval Europe.